actions-marketplace-validations/FullStackIndie_sitemap-generator/README.md

         uses: FullStackIndie/sitemap-generator@v1.0
         with:
           url: https://example.com
+          cache: 'true'
           cache-key: sitemap
 ```

-To download the sitemap use this action in your workflow
+### To download the sitemap use this action in your workflow

 ```
 name: Create a Sitemap